-These cake balls were fun to make, and are made lighter than traditional cake balls by using a box cake mix, egg whites and fat free Greek yogurt – no oil, no butter required!
-Because I use a cake ball pan, there’s no need to mix the cake with frosting, which is time consuming and adds a lot more fat and calories.
+These Easter Egg cake balls are such a fun Easter dessert idea!
+Made lighter by using a box cake mix, egg whites and fat free Greek yogurt – no oil, no butter required!

 - 16.5 oz package yellow cake mix(or flavor of your choice)

 - 6 oz plain fat-free Greek yogurt (Chobani)